ed-creator/costa-rican-household-poverty-prediction/README.md

 This is a Kernels-Only Competition, so you must submit your code through Kernels, rather than uploading .csv predictions.
 You can create private Kernels and even share/edit your work with teammates by adding them as collaborators.

+### Evaluation

+F1 Score will be used to evaluate the results